-During 2013 the District restructured certain bonds extending the maturity dates which enabled the District to lower its required debt service mill levy rate.
-In the absence of this debt restructuring, the District's debt service mill levy rate would have been in excess of 90 mills and was able to be reduced to 47 mills.
-At December 31, 2016, the District had \$9,677,167 of long-term obligations outstanding.
+During 2017 the District issued bonds to refund prior bonds at a lower interest rate resulting in an economic savings to the District of \$799,156.
+At December 31, 2017, the District had \$9,825,024 of long-term obligations outstanding.
 See Note C, Long-term Debt for a detail of the terms and annual requirements to amortize the District's long-term debt.